jgon91/centralcoast/docs/Database_Documentation.md

 Beacon
-	beacon_serial						Beacon serial located on the back of the device - CHARFIELD(10) refers								Indicates if the beacon belongs to a machine or a implement
+	beacon_serial						Beacon serial located on the back of the device - CHARFIELD(10) refers								Indicates if the beacon belongs to a machine or a implement - INT

 BeaconGPS
 	beacon 								Reference to a becon - INT FOREIGN KEY